 - If you are using the Java SDK for the first time, you do not need to restart the observer process.

-- Since the JNI-related parameters supported by the current OBServer cannot be flexibly set and take effect immediately, you need to restart the observer process to make the changes to the Java environment variables take effect.
+- Currently, the JNI-related configurations supported by OBServer cannot be flexibly set and take effect immediately.
+Therefore, if you need to change related Java environment variables, you must restart the observer process for the changes to take effect.

 When using the HDFS/ODPS external table feature, you need to configure the corresponding OBServer server.
 The configuration steps are as follows: